dshanske/indieweb-post-kinds/readme.md

 ## Changelog ##

+### 3.1.0 ( 2018-xx-xx ) ###
+* Missing Add New Note in Dashbar
+* Add itinerary to post type discovery
+* Do not return a failed attempt to parse a URL
+* New post kind registration function and classes replaces the previous filter and array.
+* Parse This split into a more independent library.
+* MF2 Debugger removed in favor of test parser inside admin
+* Link Preview endpoint moved to Parse This and posting capability removed due improvements in Micropub
+* Parse This now uses DOMDocument and XPath over regex.
+To avoid high overhead, since MF2 parsing also uses this, shift to generate DOMDocument only once.

 ### 3.0.9 ( 2018-06-23 ) ###
 * If title is empty show start of excerpt in admin only